Nemo157/blag.nemo157.com/_posts/2018-12-09-inside-rusts-async-transform.md

 `async fn` does some slightly funky things to the function signature.
-The main thing is just taking the return value (`R`) and wrapping it into `impl Future<Output = R>`, then the lifetimes of all arguments are bound into this return value (TODO: work out phrase here instead of "bound into").
+The main thing is just taking the return value (`R`) and wrapping it into `impl Future<Output = R>`, then the lifetime of the returned future is bound by the lifetimes of all arguments.
 Currently if you have a function taking multiple references you have to give it a single named lifetime for all those references to use, but I believe the intention is for this to automatically work in the future.

 After re-writing the signature the body of the function can be wrapped in an `async move { ... }` block to keep everything compiling with the exact same